hazardfn/riemannx/README.md

 ## 4. Special Notes<a name="special"></a>

 This section contains some notes on the behaviour of riemannx that may interest you or answer questions you have about certain things.

+### Batching<a name="batching"></a>

+Batching as of 4.0.0 is the default connection behaviour - the default batch size is 50 and the interval is every 1 second.
+Batching works like so:

+* Whatever is in the queue will be sent every interval.

+* If the size of the queue reaches the set batch size it will be flushed regardless of interval.

+### Micro Time<a name="micro-time"></a>

+From version `0.2.13` of riemann it was possible to set time in microseconds - Riemannx now supports and uses the `time_micros` field as default (unless you have set the time or time_micros field yourself, riemannx won't overwrite that).
+If you are using an older version of riemann you can set the `use_micros` settings key to `false`.

 ### Host Injection<a name="host-inj"></a>